sufyaanahmed/TradeTracker/README.md

    - Go to [vercel.com](https://vercel.com)
    - Click "New Project"
    - Import your GitHub repository
-   - Add environment variables in Vercel dashboard
+   - Add environment variables in Vercel dashboard (all variables from `.env.local`)
    - Deploy!

 ### Option 2: Vercel CLI